bardyaxy/Restaurants-/README.md

    python -m restaurants.refresh_restaurants
    ```

-By default `refresh_restaurants.py` iterates over the `TARGET_OLYMPIA_ZIPS`
+By default `refresh_restaurants.py` loads ZIP codes from `toast_zips.txt` using
-list in `config.py`, which now includes many ZIP codes across the Olympia
+`restaurants.config.load_zip_codes`.
+The file includes many ZIP codes across the
-area.
-You can pass `--zips` with any additional ZIP codes (e.g. `--zips
+Olympia area.
+You can pass `--zips` with any additional ZIP codes (e.g.
-98502`).
-The script displays a progress bar via `tqdm` as it fetches Google
+`--zips 98502`).
+The script displays a progress bar via `tqdm` as it fetches
-results.
+Google results.
 Pass `--strict-zips` to drop any fetched rows whose `Zip Code` isn't in the
 provided list.
 This is useful when Google returns nearby results outside the
 desired ZIP codes.